rundeck/welcome-project-community/README.md

 ![Rundeck](https://www.rundeck.com/hubfs/Images/logos/rundeck-logotype-512.png)

-# Welcome to the Rundeck Community Runbooks
+# Welcome to the Rundeck Community Welcome Project

-This repo has a complete Docker environment with a project that includes sample jobs showing how Rundeck can integrate to turn alerts into action.
+This repo has a complete Docker environment with a project that includes sample jobs showing how Rundeck can integrate to turn alerts into action using our Community software edition.

 ## Setup / Starting the environment